zj6882917/aakinshin.net/_posts/en/dotnet/jit-version-determining-in-runtime.md

 - JIT
 ---

 Sometimes I want to know used JIT compiler version in my little C# experiments.
-It is clear that it is possible to determine the versopm in advance based on the environment.
+It is clear that it is possible to determine the version in advance based on the environment.
 However, sometimes I want to know it in runtime to perform specific code for the current JIT compiler.
 More formally, I want to get the value from the following enum:

 ```cs
 public enum JitVersion